-A lighthearted article, albeit with a more serious note about the nature of heroism, towards the end
+A lighthearted article, albeit with a more serious note about the nature of heroism

 My Public Disclaimer

-Hey listen; I know there's a whole bunch of superhero fans out there, and many are more passionately fanatical about this subject than any evil genius or supervillain.
-And a lot more knowledgeable too.
-So no doubt they'll spot some mistakes and inconsistencies in this article.
-If so - my apologies; I make no guarantees about the accuracy of this report, because unfortunately I have not yet been able to to verify all the truth in an interview with the Man of Steel or the Caped Crusader.
-If either of those gentlemen would like to contribute, please use the Comments section at the foot of the article.
+Hey listen; I know there's a whole bunch of superhero fans out there, and many are more passionately fanatical than any evil genius or supervillain, when it comes to this subject.
+And a lot more knowledgeable too!
+So no doubt they will spot some mistakes and inconsistencies in this article.
+If so - my apologies; I make no guarantees about the accuracy of this report, because unfortunately I have not yet been able to verify all of the truth in an interview with the Man of Steel or the Caped Crusader.
+If either of those gentlemen would like to oblige, please use the Comments section at the foot of the article.

-But heck, there's inconsistencies galore in the adventures of the superheroes, and nobody complains about them, so why should I care?
+But heck, there's inconsistencies galore in the adventures of these superheroes, and nobody complains about them, so why should I care?

 How to Identify a Superhero

-Researching superheroes for this article was something of a revelation.
+Researching for this article proved to be something of a revelation.
 Throughout the ranks of the superheroes (and I never realised before writing this that there were quite so many as there are), the variety of powers really does range from none whatsoever to virtual invulnerability.
-Some indeed can destroy the world, the universe and everything should they wish to, while some have powers that wouldn't cause a raised heart beat in a bunny rabbit.
-Many of them have, or originally had, just one single special power, including the Flash, as well as Storm, Cyclops, and indeed most of the X-men and women, while others have a range of abilities.
+Some indeed can destroy the world, the universe and everything should they wish to, while some others have powers that wouldn't cause a fluttering heart beat in a bunny rabbit.
+Many of them have, or originally had, just one single special power, including the Flash, as well as Storm, Cyclops, and indeed most of the X-men and women, whilst others have a range of abilities.
 Some have skills which only come into play under certain conditions, such as the Incredible Hulk who needs to get a teeny bit peeved before he can feel stirred to use his powers.
 And some need an artificial aid like Iron Man's powered armour.
 So what do superheroes have in common?
 Well very little apparently.